Oil refiners aim for trader mentality to survive

 The U.S. shale oil revolution changed flows of oil worldwide and pushed some crudes, such as Nigeria's light sweet oil, out of its traditional markets and forced sellers of heavier, harder-to-process oils to slash prices in order to secure buyers.

-The strategy follows similar moves from Shell and Total, which are bringing refining and trading operations closer together to drive profits amid falling oil prices and as independent trading houses impinge on their business.
+The strategy follows similar moves from Shell (RDSa.L) and Total (TOTF.PA), which are bringing refining and trading operations closer together to drive profits amid falling oil prices and as independent trading houses impinge on their business.

 Refiners at the conference said that while their industry faces a punishing decade, with more closures to come, the new palette of crudes available can keep agile European plants alive while their less adaptable competitors face the axe.

-Europe's refineries are aging, and poorly configured, producing mostly gasoline, while its buyers want diesel.
+Europe's refineries are ageing, and poorly configured, producing mostly gasoline, while its buyers want diesel.

 A five-year high in gasoline demand in the United States, which helped support Europe's refinery margins, is now ebbing, the U.S. Energy Information Administration's Tim Hess told the conference, and will remain largely flat over the coming year.

-"It is the trading arm who is responsible for optimizing the refinery," Thorstholm said.
+"It is the trading arm who is responsible for optimising the refinery," Thorstholm said.

 His company, a producer of North Sea crude oil, said it had even chartered a vessel this year to use as floating storage in order to increase operational flexibility.